HJ23/CGF/README.md

 ### In order to achieve these kind results i trained network 200 epochs and it took around ~40 minutes on colab (1xTesla T4 16GB, Intel Xeon R 12GB)
 ### But after 5 epoch it is possible to see reasonable outputs
 ### for more footages please check results folder

+# These timelapse shows how computer generates faces

 # Result 1
 ![Result1:](https://github.com/HJ23/CGF/blob/master/results/results.gif)